milvus-io/milvus-docs/site/en/userGuide/tools/install_cli.md

 # Install Milvus_CLI

-The current version of Milvus_CLI is 0.1.9.
-To find your installed version and see if you need to update, run `milvus_cli --version`.
+This topic describes how to install Milvus_CLI.

 ## Install from PyPI

-You can install Milvus_CLI from [PyPI](https://pypi.org/project/milvus-cli/), source code, or an .exe file.
-We recommend that you install Milvus_CLI from PyPI.
+You can install Milvus_CLI from [PyPI](https://pypi.org/project/milvus-cli/).

 ### Prerequisites